Inviting an International Scholar

 Inviting an International Visitor to Duquesne University

 Any academic department that plans to invite and sponsor international scholars to Duquesne must follow a procedure that is in accordance with U.S. Immigration Law.
-The Office of International Programs (OIP) at Duquesne is authorized to issue an immigration document called the DS-2019, to help visitor secure a J-1 Exchange Visitor visa.
+The Center for Global Engagement at Duquesne is authorized to issue an immigration document called the DS-2019, to help visitor secure a J-1 Exchange Visitor visa.
 The authorization includes scholars who wish to visit as Professors, Research Scholars, Short-Term Scholars, Specialists and Students.
 (More information on these categories is provided below).

 We ask that you consider the following when seeking approval from your department chair and Dean when inviting a visiting scholar.